s2d1ent/UPPDD/README.txt

 Eng-eng:
 In order to view information from this site, you need to install a local server by type: OpenServer, MAMP and others.
-You need to go to phpmyadmin and import to the database environment/A database named registerbd. sql. to test the administrator functionality, use the username and password of the data below:
+You need to go to phpmyadmin and import to the database environment/A database, file with named registerbd. sql. to test the administrator functionality, use the username and password of the data below:
 3 administration level:
 	login: admin